What is the Scope of MBA in India?

 Many online MBA programs offer a variety of specialisations, allowing students to tailor their education to their career goals.
 This customisation enables students to focus on areas such as finance, marketing, entrepreneurship, or technology, making their degree more relevant to their professional aspirations.

-Below are some of the potential drawbacks of online MBA programme that will help you know how it is beneficial for you and how not:
+Below are some of the potential drawbacks of the online MBA programe that will help you know how it is beneficial for you and how not:

 1. Perception and Credibility